Best way to Travel with CPAP: Tales from Europe!

 Keeping your CPAP clean while traveling is just as important as when you’re at home.
 Traveling can expose your machine to more dust, dirt, and germs, so make sure to bring along a small cleaning kit.
 Here’s what I usually pack:

-• Portable CPAP Cleaner: If you’re able to bring one, this will save you the hassle of washing your mask and hose by hand during your trip.
+- Portable CPAP Cleaner: If you can bring one, you’ll save the hassle of washing your mask and hose by hand during your trip.

-• Travel-Sized Soap and Water: If you don’t have wipes or a cleaner, make sure you have a way to gently wash your equipment.
+- Travel-Sized Soap and Water: If you don’t have wipes or a cleaner, make sure you have a way to wash your equipment gently.
 Mild soap and warm water work best.

-By taking just a few minutes each day to clean your CPAP, you’ll avoid bacteria buildup and ensure your machine is running smoothly throughout your trip.
+By taking just a few minutes daily to clean your CPAP, you’ll avoid bacteria buildup and ensure your machine runs smoothly throughout your trip.

 Make Sleep a Priority

-Travel can throw off your sleep schedule, especially if you’re crossing multiple time zones.
+Travel can reduce your sleep schedule, especially if crossing multiple time zones.
 Try to stick to your usual routine as much as possible, even if it means using your CPAP during daytime naps.
-If you’re dealing with jet lag, give yourself time to adjust and use your CPAP consistently to help your body up to speed.
+If you’re dealing with jet lag, give yourself time to adjust and use your CPAP consistently to help your body catch up.

 Additionally, if you’re staying in a new environment, make it comfortable to sleep.
 Bring along earplugs, an eye mask, or even a travel pillow to make the space feel more familiar.